 It has never been more important than now to commit ourselves to supporting diversity, equity and inclusion initiatives that allow us to build a better School of Communications.
 The following page outlines the school’s diversity assessment report, diversity committee, topical programming, Unity in Communications program and #BlackLivesMatter statement.
-Additionally, the page lists university resources such as the Center for Equity and Inclusive Excellence (CEIE), Inclusive Excellence website, bias response website and Boldly Elon strategic plan.
+Additionally, the page lists university resources such as the Office of Inclusive Excellence Education & Development (OIEED), Inclusive Excellence website, bias response website and Boldly Elon strategic plan.

 Diversity Assessment and Diversity and Inclusion Report